EnduranceApeh/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile:- A shell script that move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete:- A shell script that delete the file bettu in /tmp/my-first_directory 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp director 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp directory
+7-movethatfile:- A shell script that move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete:- A shell script that delete the file bettu in /tmp/my-first_directory 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp director 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp directory 10-back:- A shell script that change the working directory to the previious one